The Latest Panel Picker® Sessions for the 2026 Music Festival & Conference

 PanelPicker® Music Sessions Highlights

-The Future of Music Is Participatory
+The Future of Music is Participatory

 The future of live music is interactive, immersive, and powered by real-time technology.
 This panel explores how concerts are evolving across physical and digital spaces through XR platforms, Unreal Engine, virtual performance, and production design.
 Leaders from Meta, Silent Partners Studio, and Wave will share how they are transforming concerts into multi-sensory experiences, blending creativity and technology to shape the next generation of live performance.